How to Optimize Your Google Business Profile for Local SEO

 10. Add Business Attributes and Check Google Suggestions

+Don’t forget to add relevant business attributes to provide more information about your business.
 Check Google Suggestions for additional recommendations and insights to further optimize your Google Business Profile.

 Optimizing Your GBP